Skip to main content

 5. Once the chain is in place, pedal normally again

-Is your child finding it hard to shift?
 That's not super uncommon – especially not with petite kids who are already able to ride the woom ORIGINAL 4 at the age of four or five, as they may not have developed sufficient strength in their hands.
 The twisting movement takes a bit of practice too.

 If your child is still struggling with the gears despite having a strong grip and lots of practice, it could be that the gears need adjusting.
 You'll notice there's an issue if the gears slip or the chain comes off.
-There's information about how to set up the gears correctly inside the instruction manual of your woom bike and in this video.
+There's information about how to set up the gears correctly inside the instruction manual for your woom bike and in this video.

 If you're inexperienced when it comes to bike mechanics, it's a good idea to ask a specialist to take a closer look at your child's gears.